DedalusProject/dedalus_conda/readme.md

 * https://github.com/conda/conda/issues/7548
 * https://github.com/conda/conda/issues/3279

-Instead, we can create a conda environment using `conda-env create -n dedalus -f dedalus_env.yaml`.
+Instead, we can create a conda environment using `conda env create -n dedalus -f dedalus_env.yaml`.
 This will setup an environment with all the run-time requirements from conda-forge/cryoem.
 We can then install dedalus using `conda install -n dedalus --no-deps --use-local dedalus`.